 FDA to post drugs with “potential safety issues” on website

-The FDA has finally begun to post on its website a list of all the drugs that it is evaluating for potential safety issues.
-"If a drug appears on a quarterly report, it means we have begun analysis to determine whether it’s a safety problem that requires further evaluation,” said the FDA’s director of the Office of Surveillance and Epidemiology, Center for Drug Evaluation and Research, Dr. Gerald Dal Pan.
+“If a drug appears on a quarterly report, it means we have begun analysis to determine whether it’s a safety problem that requires further evaluation,” said the FDA’s director of the Office of Surveillance and Epidemiology, Center for Drug Evaluation and Research, Dr. Gerald Dal Pan.

-While the list will name the drug and the potential problems that are associated with it, it will stop short of giving critical details.
+While the list will name the drug and the potential problems that are associated with it, it still will stop short of giving all the critical details.
 The list will NOT mention the extent of the potential safety issue, nor will it reveal how many reports of adverse reactions have been filed.